owen-6936/create-pr/README.md

 ---

+### ⚠️ Important: GitHub Actions Permissions

+To allow this action to create a pull request, you must enable the `Allow GitHub Actions to create and approve pull requests` setting for your repository.

+You can find this option in your repository's settings under **Settings > Actions > General**.

+---

 ### Contributing

 All contributions are welcome\!
 If you find a bug or have a feature request, please open an issue or submit a pull request.